thecailab/SCUTA/README.md

 fit.SCUTA     <- SCUTA( vobjDream.weight, form, coldata)
 ```

-The `SCUTA()` function is modified to replace the 'dream()' function in variancePartition, so that any  function in variance partition that used combined with `dream()` function can be used in conjuction with 'SCUTA()' function.
+The `SCUTA()` function is modified to replace the 'dream()' function in variancePartition, so that they share the same parameters and any  function in variance partition that used combined with `dream()` function can be used in conjuction with 'SCUTA()' function.
 For example, the top 6 differentiall expressed genes between two conditions are

 ```
 fit.SCUTA.res <- topTable(fit.SCUTA, coef="condition2", number=nrow(counts) )